-Dresnok grew up a poor orphan in Virginia, and never finished high school.
-He had little choice but go to the army when after a first stint in West Germany, he was sent over to the most dangerous border in the world, the DMZ.
-He has now lived for 44 years in Pyongyang, capital city of North Korea, one of the most deeply anti-American societies in the world.
-He worked for the Korean People’s Army as an English teacher, learned the language and the system.
+Dresnok grew up a poor orphan in Virginia and never finished high school.
+Having little choice but to go to the army when after a first stint in West Germany, he was sent over to the most dangerous border in the world, the DMZ.
+He has now lived for 44 years in Pyongyang, the capital city of North Korea, one of the most deeply anti-American societies in the world.
+He worked for the Korean People’s Army as an English teacher and learned the language and the system.

 For the first time, Dresnok tells his story.

-CROSSING THE LINE is the third feature length documentary by VeryMuchSo Productions, the team that produced the RTS award-winning the game of their lives (four awards in total plus two Grierson nominations, one British Independent Film Awards nomination) and the acclaimed a state of mind (broadcast UK June 7th 2004 and chosen as ‘Pick of the Day’ in every broadsheet) the story of two North Korean gymnasts as they prepare a Mass Games celebration.
+CROSSING THE LINE is the third feature-length documentary by VeryMuchSo Productions, the team that produced the RTS award-winning The Game of Their Lives (four awards in total plus two Grierson nominations, one British Independent Film Awards nomination).
+Plus, the acclaimed A State of Mind (broadcast in the UK on June 7th 2004 and chosen as ‘Pick of the Day’ in every broadsheet) is the story of two North Korean gymnasts as they prepare a Mass Games celebration.
 A State of Mind was selected for competition at Tribeca Film Festival and officially selected to Pusan International Film Festival, Sheffield International Documentary Festival and to International Documentary Festival Amsterdam.

 VeryMuchSo Productions /